VitorHugo86/VitorHugo86/README.md

 -->

 ### I am Vitor Hugo
 I'm a cybersecurity student with a strong foundation in scripting languages like SHELLSCRIPT and PYTHON.
-Alongside my theoretical knowledge in information security and network security, I bring two years of experience from the Brazilian Army, with a year dedicated to IT operations.
+I focus on network security, penetration testing, and threat analysis.
+My knowledge extends to cryptographic protocols, secure coding practices, and implementing defensive measures to protect digital assets.
+Additionally, I stay updated on emerging technologies and industry best practices to adapt and strengthen cyber defenses against evolving threats. <br>
-Pentester | Ethical Hacker | Hack is not a crime
+Currently studying for the Security+ certification to further solidify my expertise in cybersecurity.

 <br>